Introduction to Defect Tracking Tools

 Hence, the Uses of Bug Tracking Tools could be mentioned as:

 1) To report bugs during software testing

 2) To track those bugs which were reported

-Below are some of the key defect tracking tools as follows.
+Below are some of the following key tools for tracking defects.

 It is open-source and free to use.
-However, if requirement increases then one can buy the paid version for extra features and support
+However, if the requirement increases, then one can buy the paid version for extra features and support.